Global Investigative Journalism Network: Global Shining Light Award

 GIJN gives out Global Shining Light Awards for excellence in investigative reporting "in a developing or transitioning country, done under threat, duress, or in the direst of conditions."

 The awards are presented to recipients in an awards ceremony held every two years at its biennial GIJC events.
-Past recipients include the Organized Crime and Corruption Reporting Project (OCCRP), Khadija Ismayilova from Radio Free Europe/Radio Liberty, and Sonali Samarasinghe from The Sunday Leader.
+Past recipients include the Organized Crime and Corruption Reporting Project (OCCRP), Khadija Ismayilova from Radio Free Europe/Radio Liberty, Zulkarnain Saer Khan for his work at Secret prisoners of Dhaka and Venezuelan investigative news site Armando.info.